Is Marketing a Good Major?

 Marketing major skills

-Besides the marketing-specific subject matter you’ll learn as a marketing major, you can also develop several transferable skills to use over the course of your career.
+Besides the marketing-specific subject matter you’ll learn as a marketing major, you can also develop several transferable skills to use throughout your career.

 Among the many transferable skills that many marketing majors learn are: